Human β-globin locus: Evolution

 The genes of premature β-like globins, ϵ-globin and HbA, are not unique to humans and similar analogs can be found in all jawed vertebrates.
 All jawed vertebrates are capable of producing an embryonic specific globin in the yolk sac and adult hemoglobin in the bone marrow but only some species are able to produce a fetal globin that is formed in the liver.
-Notably, the β-globin locus belonging to birds are distinct from those found in other mammals suggesting a shared ancestor or convergent evolution.
+Notably, the β-globin locus belonging to birds are distinct from those found in mammals suggesting a shared ancestor or convergent evolution.

 In most amniotes, the β-like globin genes and the ɑ-like globin genes are located on different chromosomes requiring coordination of expression to maintain a balance.
 For fish species, however, orthologs of the ɑ-like globin gene cluster contains both the β-like globin genes and the ɑ-like globin genes on the same chromosome.
 The larger cluster also requires its ɑ and β components to be differentially expressed during development.

 ɑ-like and β-like genes can found in the locus LA found between the three genes LCMT1, AQP8, and ARHGAP17 in species of fish.
 However, in humans, platypus, chickens, and frogs, the globin genes are missing from LA suggesting either the common ancestor of jawed vertebrates had ɑ-like and β-like genes and tetrapods lost them or that the globin genes were novelly introduced into that region.
 In another locus MN between genes MPG and NPRL3, placental mammals and chickens only have ɑ-like globin genes whereas platypus and marsupials have ɑ-like and β-like globin genes in the region.
 Regardless of the difference, with the presence of globin genes in MN, it is highly likely that the last common ancestor of vertebrates had globin genes at the MN locus.

 In terms of the evolution of the genes themselves, cyclostomes which include lamprey and hagfish have only a single globin chain type while carp have both ɑ- and β-globin chains suggesting that the evolution that gave rise to the two types occurred around the time of bony fish roughly 500 million years ago.
 The differentiation of the fetal and embryonic genes from β-globin genes likely occurred 200 million years ago.
 This is corroborated by the fact that this is the time period after reptiles evolved to become mammals 300 million years ago.
 By means of measuring the amount of base pair difference between the genes, a Poisson distribution was used to estimate that the time of evolution that produced the β and δ genes was likely 40 million years ago and the divergence of the fetal from the embryonic genes likely occurred 100 million years ago.